 📖 How to Cook a Brined Turkey

 Roasting is my favorite method for cooking a brined turkey because it creates a beautifully golden, crispy skin and tender, flavorful meat.
-This is how I cook my Oven Roasted Turkey for Thanksgiving every year.
+This is how I cook my Oven Roasted Turkey for Thanksgiving every year and pairs well with my Apple Cider Turkey Gravy.
 You can also smoke or deep fry a brined turkey.

 If you choose to deep fry, it’s critical to completely dry the turkey, inside and out, before cooking.
 After patting it dry, let it air-dry in the refrigerator, and check it again before frying.
 Even a small amount of moisture can react dangerously with the hot oil.